 11-13 week antenatal (nuchal translucency) scan is considered a routine investigation advised for the fetal well-being as well as for early screening in pregnancy (see antenatal screening).

 It includes multiple components and is highly dependent on the operator.
-Traditionally three factors are used to calculate the ...
+Traditionally three factors are ...

 Three-dimensional (3D) ultrasound is a technique that converts standard 2D grayscale ultrasound images into a volumetric dataset.
 The 3D image can then be reviewed retrospectively.
 The technique was developed for problem-solving (particularly in obstetric/gynecologic exams) and to potentially re...

 Aarskog syndrome or Aarskog–Scott syndrome (also known as the facio-digito-genital syndrome) is a rare anomaly characterized by short stature in association with a variety of structural anomalies involving mainly the face, distal extremities, and external genitalia.

 Aase-Smith syndrome (or Aase syndrome) is an extremely rare congenital disorder characterized by anemia and skeletal deformity.